 In some cases, you may wish to reserve cash in your forecast to cover future payments on a lease.
-To do this, you can use a short-term asset entry.
+(This is sometimes referred to as "prepaid rent.)
+To represent this scenario in your forecast, you can use a short-term asset entry.

 In the example below, we're creating a cash reserve to cover rent payments of $1500 per month for the first year of business.
 If you need to create a cash reserve for a future lump-sum payment, read Entering a cash reserve for a future lump-sum payment.